PRODYNA-YASM/yasm-api-go/docs/Availability.md

 ### NewAvailability

-`func NewAvailability(workHours float32, plannedHours float32, startdate string, enddate string, ) *Availability`
+`func NewAvailability(workHours float32, plannedHours float32, id string, startdate string, enddate string, ) *Availability`

 NewAvailability instantiates a new Availability object This constructor will assign default values to properties that have it defined,